IG-AI/samvara-nn/README.md

 - **Description**:
    - **Quantum entanglement** is employed here to simulate the connections between emotional states.
 Emotional intelligence involves the ability to **balance emotional and rational data** and respond to the emotional needs of oneself and others.
 This layer simulates how different emotional states can influence each other in a networked, interrelated way—mirroring how **entanglement links distant particles in quantum systems**.
-   - Empathy allows Samvara-AI to **understand emotional contexts**, refining responses and decisions based on emotional resonance rather than purely logical factors.
+   - Empathy allows Samvara NN to **understand emotional contexts**, refining responses and decisions based on emotional resonance rather than purely logical factors.

 - **Connections**:
    - **Decision-Making**: Emotional intelligence refines the network's decision-making by adjusting how patterns are understood in light of emotional factors.
 For example, an empathetic response might lead the system to weigh certain decisions more heavily in favor of compassion or ethical outcomes.